FLY

 Requirements for overseas pilots to fly gyroplanes in Australia

-*** Pilots intending to fly in Australia should make membership application to the Registrar at least 30 days before arrival in Australia. ***
+*** Pilots intending to fly in Australia should submit a membership application to the Registrar at least 30 days before arrival in Australia, either online or using the downloadable PDF form. ***

 ASRA makes provision for qualified gyroplane pilots visiting from other countries who wish to fly gyroplanes in Australia.
 This policy is in line with that of the Civil Aviation Safety Authority (CASA) of Australia.

-Once these procedures are complete, a flight check with an ASRA instructor or higher is required and if satisfactory, an ASRA pilot certificate will be issued.
+- Once the above procedures are complete, a flight check with an ASRA instructor or higher is required and if satisfactory, an ASRA pilot certificate will be issued.
+Instructor contact list, click here.

 Gyroplanes imported into Australia must be listed with ASRA and inspected before any flight within Australia is attempted.
 Gyroplane listing fees can be obtained from the Registrar.

-For further information or details, contact the Operations Manager.
+For further information or details, contact the Head of Flight Operations (HOFO).